MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## About me

 Hi, I'm Benji.
 You may know me as [@MindfulMinun][twitter] on the Internet.
-I'm a senior at [Legacy ECHS][lechs], planning to graduate with my Associate’s this spring.
+I'm a senior at [Legacy ECHS][lechs], planning to graduate with my Associate’s this spring and attend UT Dallas this same fall.
 I'm into programming and playing piano.

 {% comment %}
     {% include image.html